 You don’t have to go to a church to get married.

 You don’t have to believe in God to get married.

 In this country, marriage is an act of the state.
 It is a legal contract.
 In the United States, marriage is not a religious right.
 It is a social institution.
 Just from a legal perspective, there is no reason to deny gay couples that legal avenue.
 Plus, since the divorce rate among evangelicals is as high or higher than the rest of the country, any talk from them about the sanctity of marriage is empty rhetoric, and laughably hypocritical.

 Prior to publication, this post was sent to a select few for feedback and input.
 This included those who self-identify as gay, ex-gay, and straight.
 I give sincere thanks to all who responded.
 Agree or disagree, those who chose to respond did so with respect.

 Of course the biggest thanks goes out to my wife, who has walked this journey with me for over three decades.
 What a true woman of God.
 She also gave input into this article, as well as the MUCH needed proof-reading.
 And she helped me choose from about 10 possible titles.

 I don’t really like the argument from either side about whether or not homosexuals CAN change.
 To me, that misses the point.
 The bigger question is WHY change.
 Is it necessary or beneficial?
 Is is what God wants?

 I think not.

 At least no kind of “self-created” change.
 If, as in my case, one actually falls in love with someone of the opposite sex, and develops sexual attraction to that one person of the opposite sex, then that change (or maybe “expansion” is a better word) is “organic” and far different than some kind of forced or unwanted change.
-So IMHO, I think change should neither be sought nor completely denied.
-We love who we love.
+In the end, we love who we love.